Or Me’Ophir – Young Leadership Programme for Ethiopian Youth

 From these statistics alone it becomes clear that an intervention is needed to improve the prospects of Israel’s Ethiopian community.

 JNF UK supports an innovative educational programme called Or Me’Ophir that aims to deepen Ethiopian Jews’ connection to the land and people of Israel.
-Or Me’Ophir provide a four year boarding school programme between the ages of 18 and 23 that combines high-level Torah study with leadership courses and pre-army training.
+Or Me’Ophir provides a four-year boarding school programme between the ages of 18 and 23 that combines high-level Torah study with leadership courses.
 The programme’s results are easy to see, with 100% of Or Me’Ophir graduates fully completing their military national service and 100% graduating high school via resitting their exams – 75% of whom score well enough to enable them to go on to university.
 Many Or Me’Ophir graduates return to the programme to work and pass on their positive experiences to other members of the community, others end up in elite army units or community leadership positions.

 Currently, Or Me’Ophir serves 100 Ethiopian students per year at its campus near to Kiryat Malachi.
 As a boarding school programme, participants spend nearly all their time on campus.